MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-B-Certification/section-429.44.md

 ![](/graphics/er10no16.010.gif)

-And, x is the sample mean; n is the number of samples; and xi is the ith sample; or,
+And, x/\> is the sample mean; n is the number of samples; and xi is the ith sample; or,

 (*2*) The lower 95-percent confidence limit (LCL) of the true mean divided by 0.95, where:

 ![](/graphics/er10no16.011.gif)

-And x is the sample mean; s is the sample standard deviation; n is the number of samples; and t0.95 is the t statistic for a 95-percent one-tailed confidence interval with n-1 degrees of freedom (from appendix A to subpart B of this part).
+And x/\> is the sample mean; s is the sample standard deviation; n is the number of samples; and t0.95 is the t statistic for a 95-percent one-tailed confidence interval with n-1 degrees of freedom (from appendix A to subpart B of this part).

 (2) *Alternative efficiency determination methods.* In lieu of testing, a represented value of efficiency or consumption for a basic model must be determined through the application of an AEDM pursuant to the requirements of § 429.70 and the provisions of this section, where: